Spa Business Plan Template & Example

 Business Overview

-[Company Name], located at [insert location here] is a brand-new, upscale day spa focusing on providing high-quality, full-service beauty care to the surrounding community.
-Our product and service lines fit nicely with the prevailing tastes and preferences of the local area – middle class suburbanites want quality beauty care, but don’t want to pay luxury prices for it.
+[Spa Name], located at [insert location here], is a brand-new, luxury day spa focusing on providing high-quality, full-service beauty care to the surrounding community.
+Our spa services and product lines fit nicely with the prevailing tastes and preferences of the local area – middle-class suburbanites want quality beauty care but don’t want to pay luxury prices for it.

 Products and Services

-[Company Name]will provide beauty services for all ages and both genders.
-Services will include massage, facials, and hair removal (waxing and threading).
-All manner of special treatments will be available—including specialty massages and facial treatments.
+[Spa Name]will provide spa services for all ages and genders.
+Services will include massage therapy, skin and body treatments, and hair removal (waxing and threading).
+All manner of special treatments will be available, including specialty massages and facial treatments.

-In addition to providing these services, [Company name] will also be a retailer of exclusive beauty care products.
-Customers will find products at [Company name] that they won’t find in grocery stores.
+In addition to providing these day spa services, [Spa name] will be a retailer of exclusive beauty care products.
+Customers will find products at [Spa name] that they won’t find in grocery stores.

 Customer Focus